thiagoferrer/thiagoferrer/ReadMe.md

 👋 Hello!
 Welcome to my Github profile.
-## My name is Thiago Ferrer and my nickname is "Ferrer"!
+## My name is Thiago Carvalho Ferrer and my nickname is "Ferrer"!

 # 💫 About Me:
 - 🔭 I’m currently looking for a job in the software development field.